AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ![step by step](../intelligent-re-engagement/images/step-by-step.png)

-1a.
-Data Ingestion (Streaming) – Web SDK/ Mobile SDK/ Edge Network API ingestion via Edge Network (preferred method)

 >[!NOTE]
 >
 >While AADC is listed, we are assuming Web SDK is our approach.

+1. Data Ingestion
+    -   Data Ingestion (Streaming) – Web SDK/ Mobile SDK/ Edge Network API ingestion via Edge Network (preferred method).
-1b.
-Data Ingestion (Batch) – Offline data is loaded into AEP.
+    -   Data Ingestion (Batch) – Offline data is loaded into AEP.
 Assumption data is loaded via batch, but can be streamed into AEP.

 2. Unified Profile – Once the data is ingested, it will land in their appropriate datasets marked for Profile.

 3. Segment Qualification – The Add to cart event kicks off a time that waits for 30 mins, then checks for purchase (abandon cart), then adds to the Abandon Cart Segment.

+4. Qualifications
-4a.
-Journey Trigger – Qualification for the Segment enters the customer into a triggered journey in Adobe Journey Optimizer.
+    -   Journey Trigger – Qualification for the Segment enters the customer into a triggered journey in Adobe Journey Optimizer.

-4b.
-Segment Trigger – Qualification for the segment adds customer to destination via RTCDP for re-targeting via paid media ads.
+    -   Segment Trigger – Qualification for the segment adds customer to destination via RTCDP for re-targeting via paid media ads.

-4c.
-Segment Qualification – The journey checks if customer is in Abandon Cart segment.
+    -   Segment Qualification – The journey checks if customer is in Abandon Cart segment.

+5. Actions
-5a.
-Journey Actions – If AJO is being used, it will check consent and send out to the various Actions configured (e.g., email, SMS, and so on).
+    -   Journey Actions – If AJO is being used, it will check consent and send out to the various Actions configured (e.g., email, SMS, and so on).

-5b.
-Destination – If Destinations Framework is being used, it will check consent and send out to the various Destinations configured (e.g., email, direct mail, and so on).
+    -   Destination – If Destinations Framework is being used, it will check consent and send out to the various Destinations configured (e.g., email, direct mail, and so on).

 6. Interaction Feedback – The downstream application sending the email (or paid media ad or push notification, in-App message or SMS) sends its activities back to AEP for measurement of activities.